 Carpeting does not belong in kitchens!
 While wood floors are nice, they require a bit of care to keep them looking shiny.
 I really like the look of natural tiles and you can clean up spills with little to no work at all.

 This is a huge issue in my kitchen!
 I have teeny tiny cabinets that have very little room in them.
-I really want roomy cabinets that go all the way to the ceiling to store tall items like vases or other oddly shaped items.
+Roomy cabinets are on my must-have list.
+Ones that go all the way to the ceiling to store tall items like vases or other oddly shaped items.

 While I like neutral colors in most areas of the house, for my kitchen I want bold and bright.
-I currently have light beige laminate countertops and every single stain shows up on them requiring occasional cleaning with bleach to get them out.
+Currently, I have light beige laminate countertops and every single stain shows up on them requiring occasional cleaning with bleach to get them out.

 When we redo the kitchen we will buy a few new appliances and make sure they are Energy Star certified.
 I want to get rid of the horrid fluorescent lighting and find something that will allow me to direct light to the places I need it most and not try to light up the entire kitchen.